-How credit freezes work, and whether they're for you
+How credit freezes work, what they cost

 By Jeremy M. Simon and Fred O. Williams